You’ve been looking for the awesome Indian chickpea dish Chana Masala forever, and now you have found it! Hooray! You shall not be disappointed.

 - 1 teaspoons garam masala, see notes

-- 1/4 cup coriander leaves, chopped (portion 2 tablespoons, then 2 tablespoons)
+- 1/4 cup fresh cilantro or coriander leaf, chopped (portion 2 tablespoons, then 2 tablespoons)

 Cook the chickpeas